-If you are an athlete you understand that the risk for potential injury also exists for you.
-An injury can sideline a good player, acting as a hindrance for them to perform well.
+If you are an athlete you understand that the risk for potential injury is good.
+An injury can sideline a great player.
 No matter what sport you play or how you managed to hurt yourself, the treatment and the time it takes to heal from an injury are often similar.
-If you are currently suffering from a sports injury or any injury, it is worth looking at how pros deal with their injuries and don’t forget to take notes and implement these when needed.
+If you are currently suffering from an injury it is worth looking at how pros deal with their injuries.

 For any soft tissue injuries like sprains, strains, and bruises- for example, sprained ankles, sprained knees or muscle strains, cold sports therapy gel packs can be used immediately after sustaining an injury.
 Follow these simple steps which are commonly used by athletes who get hurt over-exercising, or anyone who sprains or “rolls” an ankle that is one of the most common non-sports injuries.